causematch/devops-challenge/README.rst

 * Securely expose USERNAME and PASSWORD environment variables to the api, which will cause it to require basic auth.
 Send us the credentials.

-* Make it work on both AWS and GCP.